 Jim Prince's practice centers on restructuring distressed businesses, both inside and outside of state and federal insolvency proceedings.
 His emphasis is on maximizing asset values and enhancing creditor and stakeholder recoveries, primarily through consensual workouts and debt restructuring, reorganizations, distressed capital market transactions and offensive and defensive litigation involving lending transactions.
 He frequently advises on buying distressed assets, in and outside of bankruptcy, and regularly advises boards on duties during distress situations.
 Mr. Prince represents debtors, creditors and third-party capital providers in chapter 11 proceedings and out-of-court workouts.

-- Bristow Group Inc. - represent chapter 11 debtors in reorganization of $1.6 billion of debt, consisting of seven secured and unsecured debt issuances and credit facilities.
-In less than 6 months, Bristow shed over $900 million of debt, optimized its aircraft fleet, implemented employee incentive programs, and restructured many of the Company’s aircraft lease and secured equipment facility obligations – all without any disruption in worldwide operations.
-Bristow also exited chapter 11 with $535 million of fresh capital.
+- Bristow Group Inc. - Represent chapter 11 debtors in reorganization of $1.6 billion of debt, consisting of seven secured and unsecured debt issuances and credit facilities— in less than 6 months, reorganized shed over $900 million of debt, reprofiled aircraft fleet leases and aircraft secured debt facilities, implemented employee incentive plans, and raised $535 million of fresh capital— all without any disruption in worldwide operations.

-- Seadrill - represent Transocean in its joint venture with Hayfin Capital in connection with JV's acquisition of harsh weather Seadrill new build right for $500 million.
+- Seadrill Limited (first filing) - Represent joint venture party in connection with JV's acquisition of harsh weather Seadrill new build rig for $500 million.
 Transaction approved in Seadrill bankruptcy.

-- Hercules Offshore - pre-packaged, in-court restructuring of $1.2 billion of debt to equity with $450 million of new financing on exit; 60-day court process.
+- Hercules Offshore – Represent chapter 11 debtor in pre-packaged, in-court restructuring of $1.2 billion of debt to equity with $450 million of new financing on exit; 60-day court process.

-- ASARCO LLC - Representation of chapter 11 debtor, a mining, smelting and refining company, with multi-billion dollars of asserted asbestos, bond and environmental claims.
+- ASARCO LLC – Represent chapter 11 debtor, a mining, smelting and refining company, with multi-billion dollars of asserted asbestos, bond and environmental claims.
 Plan confirmed; creditors paid in full.
 Performance based fee enhancement awarded to Baker Botts.

 - Representing private midstream company in the Bakken in connection with out-of-court financial restructuring.